kubernetes/community/contributors/devel/e2e-tests.md

 new e2e test, navigate to the ./test/e2e directory and create a new test using the existing suite as a guide.

+**NOTE:** To build/run with tests in a new directory within ./test/e2e, add the directory to import list in ./test/e2e/e2e_test.go

 TODO(#20357): Create a self-documented example which has been disabled, but can be copied to create new tests and outlines the capabilities and libraries used.